 Does your property lawn or landscape retain water in all the wrong places?
-Does your landscape beds erode quickly losing mulch and topsoil?
+Do your landscape beds erode quickly losing mulch and topsoil?
 If so, your home has a landscape drainage problem.
-We are a drainage contractor that provide Houston landscape drainage solutions and service in most surrounding communities.
-Call us today at (713) 396-3320 or fill out our Free no commitment landscape drainage quote.
+We are a drainage contractor that provide Houston landscape drainage solutions and services in most surrounding communities.
+Call us today at (713) 396-3320 or fill out our free, no-commitment landscape drainage quote.
 One of our certified drainage specialists will be happy to see you on site.
 Don’t pay more for less service!

 Remember that water always flows downhill and takes the path of least resistance.
-If the water does not have a way to flow out of your property, it will just sit there, causing your yard to flood.
+If the water does not have a way to flow out, it will set into the property, causing your yard to flood.
 The primary goal of landscape drainage is to build a water flow system that lets the water out of your property by taking advantage of gravity.
 There are multiple types of drains to remove water from your property.
-In Houston, most residential properties can use one or a combination of the following draining systems to fix their water retention problem.
+In Houston, most residential properties can use one or more of the following draining systems to fix their water retention problem:

-A modern version of a french drain system is a slightly sloped trench that uses a PVC or plastic pipe with perforations over river rocks or washed gravel.
+A modern version of a French Drain System is a slightly sloped trench that uses a PVC or plastic pipe with perforations over river rocks or washed gravel.
 It is used to divert water out of your house in a controlled fashion.
-A properly designed and built landscape french drain system will prevent water from penetrating a building or home’s foundation.
-The dimensions of a french drain will vary depending on the terrain and volume of water need to be redirected.
+A properly built and designed landscape French Drain system will prevent water from penetrating a building or home’s foundation.
+The dimensions of a French Drain will vary depending on the terrain and volume of water.
 However, a typical residential Houston landscape drainage system is 18” deep and 8” wide with a 4” PVC perforated pipe.
-To learn more click on the link or picture of the french drain.
+To learn more click on the link or picture of the French Drain.